 Deleting Scenes

 Followers of my blog know I love movies.
 I especially love getting the DVD with extra features.
 One of the features I enjoy is deleted scenes with the director’s comments.
-I’ll watch first without the director to see if I can figure out why the scene was cut then watch Diane Burtonagain to see if I was right.
+I’ll watch first without the director to see if I can figure out why the scene was cut then watch again to see if I was right.
 I know they shoot many, many scenes and then whack away—sometimes because of time limitations and sometimes because the scene is redundant or slows down the story.

 It’s somewhat the same when writing a book.
 The writer throws so much into the story then has to go back and whack away.
 That was very true for my romantic suspense One Red Shoe.
 The story started years ago (I hate saying how many) with a writing exercise at a Mid-Michigan RWA meeting.
 From there, my imagination took off.